Calculatorbudy Official Logo

 Method 2: The Direct Method

-This method calculates the final price directly by determining what percentage of the original price you are paying, rather than what you are saving.
+This approach calculates the final price directly by determining what percentage of the original price you are actually paying.

 Deep Dive: Stackable (Double) Discounts

-One of the most confusing aspects of retail math is the concept of stackable discounts, also known as "chain discounts" or "compounded discounts."
-A common misconception is that if you have a 20% off coupon and the item is already on sale for 20% off, you get 40% off total.
-This is incorrect.
+One of the most confusing aspects of retail promotions is the concept of stackable discounts.
+A frequent assumption is that if you hold a 20% off coupon and an item is already marked down by 20%, you get 40% off the total.
+This is mathematically incorrect.

 How Stacking Actually Works

-In standard retail practices, the second discount is applied to the new, reduced price, not the original price.
-This results in a slightly lower total savings than simply adding the percentages together.
+In standard retail systems, the secondary discount is applied to the new, already reduced price—not the starting price.
+This yields a slightly lower total savings than just adding the two percentages together.

-The Scenario: You buy a jacket originally priced at $100.
-It is on sale for 50% off.
-You have an additional coupon for 20% off.
+Scenario: You are buying a jacket originally priced at $100.
+It is on clearance for 50% off.
+You present a coupon for an extra 20% off.

-In this example, the difference is $10.
-The effective total discount is actually 60%, not 70%.
-Our calculator handles this "stacking" logic automatically when you select the additional discount option, ensuring you don't underestimate your cost at the register.
+In this scenario, the difference is $10.
+The actual effective total discount is 60%, not 70%.
+Our calculator handles this specific compounding logic automatically when you select "Yes" under the stackable option.

 Mental Math Tricks for Shoppers